teaching-cognition/mindsandmachines/Grading.md

 ## Hypothes.is annotations

-For the research articles that you will read during the week, you are required to submit annotations and respond to your classmates' annotations by 9 AM on the day of class, using the Hypothes.is tool within Canvas.
+For the research articles that you will read during the week, you are required to submit annotations and respond to your classmates' annotations **by 6 PM the day before class**, using the Hypothes.is tool within Canvas.
 Annotations are visible to all classmates.

 Your annotations should reflect your engagement with the material and you are encouraged to ask thoughtful questions as you go.
 You are required to post at least two annotations per reading, but feel free to post as many as you wish.
 The goal of these annotations is to stimulate the in-class discussions, so remember to be thoughtful and respectful of your classmates' ideas and opinions as you make and view annotations.